madhart/StickyNotesFinalProject/README.md

 The languages included in this project are limited to JavaScript, HTML, and CSS.

-The learning resources I will consult are the course textbook-- Murach's JavaScript and jQuery (4th Edition) written by Mary Delamater and Zak Ruvalcaba-- as well as w3schools.
+The learning resources I will consult are the course textbook-- Murach's JavaScript and jQuery (4th Edition) written by Mary Delamater and Zak Ruvalcaba-- as well as w3schools, and one YouTube video, "How To Upload Image On Website Using JavaScript" by a channel named GreatStack.

 Thank you for your interest in my project :).